EllaBrands/stanDev/Code-Quality.md

 2. Reused code needs to be broken out into reusable functions.

-3. Every function needs tests evaluating all the of constraints and conditions indicated by (1) as well as indicating that the right value is being computed
+3. Every `stan::math` function needs tests evaluating all the of constraints and conditions indicated by (1) as well as indicating that the right value is being computed

 4. Variables should have informative names (within reason).